samip5/k8s_gateway/README.md

 make setup
 ```

-To bring up a tilt development enviornment run `tilt up` or:
+To bring up a tilt development environment run `tilt up` or:

 ```
 make up